"jcr:a1b11026-4eae-4b1f-858c-b9228b580778" (String)

 New Venture Creation

-Meet managers, academics and MBA students from Israel, broaden your intercultural skills through local exposure and benefit from Frankfurt School’s international links with another top-ranked business school.
+Meet managers, academics and MBA students from Spain, broaden your intercultural skills through local exposure and benefit from Frankfurt School’s international links with another top-ranked business school.

 Strategy Implementation